 Are there any rules about how to create a new Online Banking ID?

 Yes, it must be unique and must start with a letter and be between 4 and 12 characters in length.
 If you attempt to create a Online Banking ID that is already taken, you will get an error code “The ID you have chosen is invalid.
 Please try again”.
 Please try a different Online Banking ID.

 Are there any rules to what my password must contain?

 Yes.
 A full listing of password rules are displayed when you update your password.

 I'm trying to login from the website but it doesn't work.

-Online Banking may temporarily be down, you may be having internet connectivitiy issues causing your browser to not fully load (usually indicated with the load icon constantly spinnning or elements of the page appear, but there it isn't styled or laid out correctly.
+Online Banking may temporarily be down, you may be having internet connectivity issues causing your browser to not fully load (usually indicated with the load icon constantly spinning or elements of the page appear, but there it isn't styled or laid out correctly.